VSCHY/download_tool_CMIP/README.md

 *(Create an account on https://esgf-node.llnl.gov/login/)*

+*/!\ write in your terminal: `chmod 600 config.def` so other user cannot see your password*

 ### search.def
 - Name of the json file that will contain all the model/member compatible with your request
 **dfile =** *my_request.json*